Mishalzeera/the-money-manager/README.md

 ### The Design

-The author began with an image and a layout, to get a sense of where to go:
+I began with an image and a layout, to get a sense of where to go:

  ![First mockup of style](wireframes/landing-page-mockup.jpg "Starting point")